Code-Screen/Code-Screen.github.io/docs/csharp.md

 All unit test class names must end with `"Test"` and all unit test classes with names that end with `"HiddenTest"` will not be visible to the candidate.

+If you want to add files that your hidden unit tests use and hence are also not visible to the candidate, the names of these files must begin with `hidden`, e.g., `hiddenFoo.json`, `hiddenFoo.csv`, etc.

 All unit tests must use the [`Nunit`](https://nunit.org/) test framework.

 The `.csproj` file should be renamed, and the `RootNamespace` element in this file must be updated to match this